loganthephil/black_and_white_squares/README.md

 3. We first have to build the course image.
 To do so use the command:
 `docker build -t cisc204 .`

-4. Now that we have the image we can run the image as a container by using the command: `docker run -it -v $(pwd):/PROJECT cisc204 /bin/bash`
+4. Now that we have the image we can run the image as a container by using the command: `docker run -it -v "%cd%:/PROJECT" cisc204 /bin/bash`

-    `$(pwd)` will be the current path to the folder and will link to the container
+    `%cd%` will be the current path to the folder and will link to the container

     `/PROJECT` is the folder in the container that will be tied to your local directory